routingblog/arbitration/content/docs/problems.md

 - Employees in nonunion contexts are still mostly one-shotters and are often unrepresented; also employees in arbitrations against repeat player employers do not fare as well as employees against nonrepeat player employers. [^galanterhaves2]

-- The share of workers subject to mandatory arbitration exceedss 55 percent is growing.
+- The share of workers subject to mandatory arbitration exceeds 55 percent is growing.
 Among companies with 1,000 or more employees, 65 percent have mandatory arbitration procedures.
-30 percent also include class action waivers in their procedures [^colvin1]
+30 percent also include class action waivers in their procedures. [^colvin1]

-- The sources of data available to study arbitral behavior may end up painting a rosier picture of labour arbitration than is warranted.
-More accurate empirical data is limited. [^labourlawless1]
+- The sources of data available to study arbitral behavior may end up painting a rosier picture of labor arbitration than is warranted.
+More accurate empirical data is limited. [^laborlawless1]

-- Employment arbitrators are often law firm associates or partners who are not labour law specialists. [^arbfeesdagger2]
+- Employment arbitrators are often law firm associates or partners who are not labor law specialists. [^arbfeesdagger2]

 # Investment